Everett Howe

 Alex Cowan

-Alex Cowan received his Ph.D. from Columbia University in 2019 and is currently a research scientist at Harvard University.
+Alex Cowan received his Ph.D. from Columbia University in 2019 and worked with the Collaboration as a research scientist at Harvard University.
 His research interests include elliptic curves, arithmetic statistics, and analytic number theory.
+As of 2025, he is a postdoctoral researcher at the University of Waterloo.

 Atticus Christensen